safiuz-khan/problemsolving/README.md

 # problemsolving
-This is for practising java codes online
+This is for solving problems on Leetcode,hackerrand and geeksforgeek